victorFernandezF/42_Malaga/CURSUS/Common_Core/printf/README.md

 # :fax: FT_PRINTF [:gb:]

+#### description
+>This project is pretty straightforward, you have to recode printf.
+You will learn what is and how to implement variadic functions.
+Once you validate it, you will reuse this function in your future projects.

 #### Summary
-By now, you must be fed up alternating the ft_putstr and ft_putnbr functions when doing your printing.
+>By now, you must be fed up alternating the ft_putstr and ft_putnbr functions when doing your printing.
 Are you not allowed to use printf?
 You can recode yours!
 It will be a chance for you to discover a feature of the C language – variadic functions – and to practice detailed management of the printing options.
 You will then